 This house was the headquarters of the Free-State men.
 In early 1856, Shalor leased the Free State Hotel at Lawrence, equipping it as a first-class hotel.

-But, just months later on May 21, 1856 the hotel was attacked and destroyed by Sheriff Samuel J. Jones and his posse.
-Jones, leading a group of pro-slavery forces, aimed a cannon at the hotel and burnt it to the ground.
+But, just months later, on May 21, 1856, the hotel was attacked and destroyed by Sheriff Samuel J. Jones and his posse.
+Leading a group of pro-slavery forces, Jones aimed a cannon at the hotel and burnt it to the ground.

-In 1857, Colonel Eldridge, along with his brothers Edsin, Thomas and James re-erected the hotel at a cost of $80,000, vowing that it would be rebuilt again if it was destroyed.
+In 1857, Colonel Eldridge, along with his brothers Edsin, Thomas, and James, re-erected the hotel for $80,000, vowing that it would be rebuilt again if it was destroyed.

-Perhaps his statement was a prediction, as the hotel was again destroyed in 1863 when it was attacked by Quantrill and his raiders.
+Perhaps his statement was a prediction, as the hotel was again destroyed in 1863 when Quantrill and his raiders attacked it.

 William Clarke Quantrill, an Ohio native, had joined the Confederate forces several years prior but was unhappy with their reluctance in aggressively prosecuting Union troops.
 Therefore, the young man took it upon himself to take a more aggressive course with his own-guerilla warfare.

-Early on the morning of August 21, 1863, Quantrill along with his murderous force of about 400, descended on the still sleeping town of Lawrence.
-Incensed by the Free-State headquarters town, Quantrill set out on his revenge against the Jayhawker community.
-In this carefully orchestrated early morning raid he and his band, in four terrible hours, turned the town into a bloody and blazing inferno unparallel in its brutality.
+Early on the morning of August 21, 1863, Quantrill, along with his murderous force of about 400, descended on the still sleeping town of Lawrence.
+Incensed by the Free-State headquarters town, Quantrill set out for revenge against the Jayhawker community.
+In this carefully orchestrated early morning raid, he and his band, in four terrible hours, turned the town into a bloody and blazing inferno unparalleled in its brutality.
 Quantrill and his bushwhacker mob of raiders began their reign of terror at 5:00 a.m., looting and burning as they went, bent on total destruction of the town, then less than 3,000 residents.
-By the time it was over, they had killed approximately 180 men and boys, and left Lawrence nothing more than smoldering ruins.
+They had killed approximately 180 men and boys by the time it was over and left Lawrence nothing more than smoldering ruins.

 The proud City of Lawrence was determined to rebuild and quickly adopted the motto “from ashes to immortality.”
 Using an original cornerstone from the burned hotel, Colonel Eldridge promptly rebuilt the hotel, which opened again in 1865 with a new name — The Hotel Eldridge.

-For the next several decades the Eldridge Hotel stood as one of the finest hotels west of the Mississippi River and continued to play an important role in the early development of Lawrence and the State of Kansas.
-But by 1925, the hotel had begun to deteriorate, when a group of Lawrence business leaders decided that due to the hotel’s importance to the city, that it should be torn down and rebuilt to its former dignity and elegance.
-The community stepped forth to insure the success of the undertaking and the hotel again displayed its former splendor.
+For the next several decades, the Eldridge Hotel stood as one of the finest hotels west of the Mississippi River.
+It continued to play an essential role in the early development of Lawrence and the State of Kansas.
+But by 1925, the hotel had begun to deteriorate when a group of Lawrence business leaders decided that due to the hotel’s importance to the city, it should be torn down and rebuilt to its former dignity and elegance.
+The community stepped forth to ensure the success of the undertaking, and the hotel again displayed its former splendor.

-However, by the 1960’s it had again began to deteriorate and trends had changed.
+However, by the 1960s, it had again begun to deteriorate and trends had changed.
 Downtown hotels were no longer popular, given over to the many motels springing up on the outskirts of town.
-Finally, the old hotel closed its doors on July 1, 1970 and was converted into apartments.
+Finally, the old hotel closed its doors on July 1, 1970, and was converted into apartments.

-However, in 1985, a new group of investors again wanted to restore the old hotel to its former splendor and the City of Lawrence supported the project by committing two million dollars to match the one million raised by private investors.
-The top four floors of the hotel were completely rebuilt and converted into 48 two room luxury suites and the lobby was restored to its original elegance.
+However, in 1985, a new group of investors again wanted to restore the old hotel to its former splendor.
+The City of Lawrence supported the project by committing two million dollars to match the one million raised by private investors.
+The hotel’s top four floors were completely rebuilt and converted into 48 two-room luxury suites, and the lobby was restored to its original elegance.